agrawalsourabh/Predict-Customer-Churn-with-R/README.md

 # Predict-Customer-Churn-with-R
-A Data Science Project with R to predict the Telecom Customer Chrun
+A Data Science Project with R to predict the Telecom Customer Churn